influxdata/telegraf/plugins/inputs/modbus/README.md

     ##  |                 fill gaps.
 This usually reduces the number of requests at the
     ##  |                 cost of more requested registers.
     ##  |---max_insert -- Rearrange request keeping the number of extra fields below the value
-    ##                    provided in "max_extra_registers".
+    ##                    provided in "optimization_max_register_fill".
 It is not necessary to define 'omitted'
     ##                    fields as the optimisation will add such field only where needed.
     # optimization = "none"

+    ## Maximum number register the optimizer is allowed to insert between two fields to
+    save requests.
-    ## Max extra register.
-For the 'max_insert' optimization only.
-Maximum size by which a request
+    ## This option is only used for the 'max_insert' optimization strategy.
-    # can be extended in order to reduce the number of requests.
-This needs to be
-    # a positive integer lower than the maximum number of fields per query.
+    ## NOTE: All omitted fields are ignored, so this option denotes the effective hole
+    size to fill.
-    # max_extra_registers = 50
+    # optimization_max_register_fill = 50

     ## Field definitions
     ## Analog Variables, Input Registers and Holding Registers